-When asked what she believed was the first sign of civilisation, the anthropologist Margaret Mead explained that it was when an old femur was found on an archaeological site about 15 000 years ago.
+When asked what she believed was the first sign of civilisation, the anthropologist Margaret Mead explained that it was when an old femur was found on an archaeological site about 15,000 years ago.
 Why did she choose this example?

 Evidence suggested that this femur had been fractured yet had healed.
-This was a sign that the person with the broken leg was not left to their own devices; had they been so, they would not have survived.
-They would have been attacked or eaten by wild animals.
-Instead, they were cared for by at least one other person.
+This was a sign that the person with the broken leg was not left to his or her own devices; had it been so, the person would not have survived.
+The person would have been attacked or eaten by wild animals.

+Instead, the person was cared for by at least one other person.

 They were not left behind: the 'vulnerable' were cared for and carried, whether literally or metaphorically, by the strong.

-These challenging times are shining a spotlight on how we treat one another and most particularly, how we treat persons who are vulnerable.
+These challenging times are shining a spotlight on how we treat one another and most particularly how we treat persons who are vulnerable.

 We are living in a time where we all feel under threat because of the COVID-19 pandemic.

 Our health, financial stability, employment, economy and much of what we have taken for granted and hold dear are suddenly at risk.

 Such a threat, especially because it is prolonged, unprecedented and shared by so many of us, is creating stress and anxiety in many, including in people who do not normally experience these states.

 In psychological terms, our response to stress is that of 'fight or flight'.

 Stress may elicit feelings such as intense anxiety or aggression that may form the basis of our behavioural reactions.

-During such times, we also tend to think more negatively such that our perceptions may be influenced by our inherent "negativity bias" which is a sort of built-in internal guard that is always vigilant in case of danger and adversity.
-We therefore tend to perceive reality through a "threat filter" and view situations as more threatening than they actually are.
+During such times, we also tend to think more negatively such that our perceptions may be influenced by our inherent 'negativity bias' which is a sort of built-in internal guard that is always vigilant in case of danger and adversity.

+We therefore tend to perceive reality through a 'threat filter' and view situations as more threatening than they actually are.

 Furthermore, we may want to try to take control of the situation in an attempt to decrease our stress and gain control over the threatening situation.

 Consequently, living in this state of hyper-vigilance may mean that we are not necessarily functioning at optimal levels.

+These challenging times are shining a spotlight on how we treat one another and most particularly how we treat persons who are vulnerable behaviours.

-To function well may therefore require that we intentionally exercise more self-awareness and be more mindful of our automatic thoughts, perceptions, reactions, feelings and behaviours.
+To function well may therefore require that we intentionally exercise more self-awareness and be more mindful of our automatic thoughts, perceptions, reactions, feelings and

 When functioning at less than optimal levels, the stress that we experience may also trigger in us an 'us versus them' reaction, a self-preservation mechanism which is also linked to who we consider to be 'worth protecting or saving'.
 This may be evident in the latest experience of the asylum seekers who were at sea for days.

 We followed the heart-wrenching stories of women, men and children making the harrowing decision to cross the Mediterranean fleeing torture, famine and war and then being left to drown or pushed back to Libya where it is known that the situation there is unimaginably harsh.

 One of the reasons for this may be a prioritisation of 'us' over 'them'; as though our lives have more value than theirs.